-- inform users' decisions about the allocation of resources
+- inform users' decisions about the allocation of resources.

 - providing both 'cash' (or, in water accounting terms, 'physical flow') and 'accrual' accounting reports

-- double-entry bookkeeping to ensure reliability.
+- use of double-entry accounting to ensure reliability.

-Given the nature of water accounting, there are also important differences.
+There are also important differences.
 In particular, in water accounting:

 - There is likely to be a distinction between the water report entity (such as a particular catchment) and the report preparer (such as a water authority).